Two plumbers were recently engulfed and injured while working in a trench that collapsed. They were outside the area protected by trench shields.

-Trenches greater than a metre deep can pose a significant risk to the health and safety of workers, especially those who are bending down to work on pipes or other services.
-The risk of fatalities will also considerably increase with depth.
+All trenches can pose a significant risk to the health and safety of workers, especially those who are bending down to work on pipes or other services.
+Risks of engulfment and serious or fatal injuries increase with trench depth.

-- a safe work method statement (SWMS) is developed for high risk construction work, such as when the trench depth is more than 1.5 metres or powered mobile plant is involved
+- a safe work method statement (SWMS) is developed, and followed, for high risk construction work, such as when the trench depth is more than 1.5 metres or powered mobile plant is involved

 - an emergency response plan (ERP) is developed to deal with potential incidents (eg worker rescue, ground slip or flood).